zanderthuo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6. function that computes the absolute value of an integer
 7. function that prints the last digit of a number
 8. function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+9. function that prints the 9 times table, starting with 0.
+10. function that adds two integers and returns the result.